Articular cartilage repair: Marrow stimulation techniques (micro-fracture surgery and others)

 Marrow stimulating techniques attempt to solve articular cartilage damage through an arthroscopic procedure.
 Firstly, the damaged cartilage is drilled or punched until the underlying bone is exposed.
 By doing this, the subchondral bone is perforated to generate a blood clot within the defect.
 Studies, however, have shown that marrow stimulation techniques often have insufficiently filled the chondral defect and the repair material is often fibrocartilage (which is not as good mechanically as hyaline cartilage).
 The blood clot takes about 8 weeks to become fibrous tissue and it takes 4 months to become fibrocartilage.
 This has implications for the rehabilitation.

 Further on, chances are high that after only 1 or 2 years of the surgery symptoms start to return as the fibrocartilage wears away, forcing the patient to reengage in articular cartilage repair.
 This is not always the case and microfracture surgery is therefore considered to be an intermediate step.

 An evolvement of the microfracture technique is the implantation of a collagen membrane onto the site of the microfracture to protect and stabilize the blood clot and to enhance the chondrogenic differentiation of the MSCs.
 This technique is known as AMIC (Autologous Matrix-Induced Chondrogenesis) and was first published in 2003.

 Microfracture techniques show new potential, as animal studies indicate that microfracture-activated skeletal stem-cells form articular cartilage, instead of fibrous tissue, when co-delivered with a combination of BMP2 and VEGF receptor antagonist.

 Marrow stimulation augmented with hydrogel implant

 A hydrogel implant to help the body regrow cartilage in the knee is currently being studied in U.S. and European clinical trials.
 Called GelrinC, the implant is made of a synthetic material called polyethylene glycol (PEG) and denatured human fibrinogen protein.

 During the standard microfracture procedure, the implant is applied to the cartilage defect as a liquid.
 It is then exposed to UVA light for 90 seconds, turning it into a solid, soft implant that completely occupies the space of the cartilage defect.

 The implant is designed to support the formation of hyaline cartilage through a unique guided tissue mechanism.
 It protects the repair site from infiltration of undesired fibrous tissue while providing the appropriate environment for hyaline cartilage matrix formation.
 Over six to 12 months, the implant resorbs from its surface inward, enabling it to be gradually replaced with new cartilage.

-Preliminary clinical studies in Europe have shown the implant improves pain and function.